elementary-Inc/blog/_posts/2020-07-01-updates-for-june-2020.md

 ## And Updates About Sponsors

 We're super grateful and excited that we've reached over 50% of our first goal and over 100 sponsors on [Github Sponsors](https://github.com/sponsors/elementary/)!
-In case you're unfamiliar we're currently raising money there with the hope to create a regular, monthly contract for one of our oldest contributors: [Corentin Noël](https://github.com/tintou).
+In case you're unfamiliar we're currently raising money there with the hope to create a regular, monthly contract for one of our longest contributors: [Corentin Noël](https://github.com/tintou).
 Every contribution brings us closer to putting more development time into the fixes and features that you care about.